Compare Laser Eye Surgery Costs

 Typical finance offers and what they really mean

-Nearly every major clinic in the UK offers some form of finance for laser eye surgery.
-Common offers include:
+Nearly every major UK provider now offers finance for laser eye surgery, including interest-free credit for 1-3 years.
+Current financing offers include:

 When you see a monthly figure, always check: